Rehab for Women: Drug & Alcohol Addiction Treatment

 - Post-partum depression.

-In addition to the issues outlined above, an inpatient recovery center for women should address certain relapse risks that are unique to women, which include:4
+In addition to the issues outlined above, rehab for women should take into account that certain relapse risks are unique to women, which include:4

 - Severe untreated childhood trauma.

 - Difficulty ending relationships with other drug users.